 Budgeting for Fluctuating Bills

-When you experience a heat wave or a freezing spell, you may be in for a shock when it comes to your power or heating bill.
-It can be difficult to budget for bills that are constantly fluctuating like your heating, electric or water bill.
-A huge utility can throw your entire budget out of wack and make it difficult to handle the rest of your expenses.
+When you're unexpectedly using more of your resources than usual—heat, electricity, or gas—you may be in for a shock when it comes to your power or heating bill.
+It can be difficult to budget for bills that are constantly fluctuating, and in a time of economic uncertainty, a huge utility can throw your entire budget out of wack and make it difficult to handle the rest of your expenses.
 Learn the different approaches to deal with these costs.

 The Shift Things Around Approach

 If your budget is flexible enough, you may be able to shift things from one category to another to cover the difference.
 It can work if the bill is up to $50.00 more than usual.
 However, it can be trickier if you see a jump of up to $200.00.
 When things dip below zero, your heating bill will go up, and you have very little control over that.
 You can shift from multiple categories or have extra money set aside to cover unexpected expenses if you want to take this approach.
 You can also use this by budgeting for the most expensive month of the year each month.
 Then you can put any amount that’s left each month toward your current financial goal, either paying off debt or toward savings.
 Do not incorporate this back into your typical monthly spending.

 This is maybe the approach that most people do when they do not have a monthly budget.
 If you are trying to come up with a set budget for each month, using the averaging method below might be better for you.
 Otherwise, try budgeting for the most expensive month of the year each month.

 After you have lived there for about a year, you can add together the amount you spent for the year and then divide that number by twelve.
 It is the amount that you budget for the expense.
 The months that are lower than the amount, you leave it in the category to build a surplus to cover your more expensive months.
 This way things work out, and you can budget a set amount.